-Porto is also highly praised for its gastronomy, its many cultural and leisure options and the local spirit of northern Portugal.
-It has already been elected for several years as the best European destination.
+The city of Porto is highly regarded for its cuisine, many leisure and cultural options, and the unique spirit of northern Portugal.
+For many years, it has been voted the best European destination.

 Things to do in Porto

-The Serralves Foundation is a cultural project that brings together art and nature in a plural space that appeals to all types of audiences.
-The place is a little further away from the other tourist attractions in Porto, so we recommend going early in the day to explore all the environments that make up the Foundation’s space.
+Established in 1989, the Serralves Foundation is a cultural project that combines art and nature in a multi-purpose space that appeals to any audience.
+The place was once home to Carlos Alberto Cabral, a successful businessman, and an art lover.
+It is located slightly further away from the main tourist attractions of Porto.
+We recommend that you visit the Foundation early in the day to see all the highlights.

 - Museum of Contemporary Art (the most important in the country in this category);